multitudes/NiceWeather/README.md

 ```

 ### Layout for bigger screens
-The layout would not change for my app but I tweaked the sizes of the button and the title to make it bigger.
+The layout would not change for my app but I tweaked the sizes of the button and the title to make it bigger on the iPad.
 I think it looks good but can be improved further.

+### Unit tests
+I added some Unit and UITests but are by no mean exhaustive and can be improved further.

 ### To do

 Still to do:
 - display an alert when user runs out of API calls in the free subscription model.
-- display when problems loading the data of with the internet connection